-We're giving away 10 copies of The Laws Guide to Drawing Birds, by John Muir Laws.
+We're giving away five copies of the Kaufman Field Guide to Advanced Birding—each one signed by the author, Kenn Kaufman.
 To enter the giveaway, just leave a comment below, and be sure to include a viable email address (it won't show up on the page).
 The official rules are below.
-The contest ends at midnight, Friday, August 30, 2013.
-In the meantime, here’s the foreword from the book, written by the immensely talented David Sibley.
+The contest ends at midnight, Friday, March 29, 2013.
+In the meantime, Kaufman shares a bit about the fantastic guide below.
 Good luck!

 1) Sponsor: Audubon Magazine, an operating unit of National Audubon Society, Inc., 225 Varick Street, New York, NY 10014 (“Audubon Magazine” or “Audubon”).